m0xpd/SubHarmonics/Applications/ClockDivision_and_RhythmGeneration.md

 with changes between extreme settings of the 'Mix' control (0 or 5V CV) to give either the OR or the XOR modulator.

 Finally, AND **MOST IMPORTANTLY**, the two dividers are not locked.
-This allows you to deliberately change the 'phase' between the SubHarmonics A & B. This allows a lot of additional variation in rhythm generation.
+This allows you to deliberately change the 'phase' between the SubHarmonics A & B. This allows a lot of **additional variation in rhythm generation**.

 Change is achieved by intentionally changing the setting of one of the divisors (m or n), which introduces a relative delay (or advance, depending upon if you increase of decrease the divisor) relative to the other subharmonic, thereby changing the